-Brave monkeys pull leopard’s tail
+Brave primates pull leopard’s tail

 Researchers were amazed to see, and capture footage of, red langur monkeys and white-bearded gibbons mobbing a predator in the rainforests of Borneo.

 This extraordinary behaviour was particularly interesting as two groups of different primate species joined forces to harass the feline.

 The field team from Borneo Nature Foundation (BNF) were observing wild red langur monkeys in the Sabangau Forest in Indonesia, as part of their long-term behaviour research project.

 A nearby group of white-bearded gibbons started to give alarm calls towards an area of tangled vegetation in the forest canopy.
 The langurs joined the gibbon group and also directed alarm calls.